 Mark Schafer is a product designer, leader, online hermit, and serial hobbyist.
 He has a background in graphic design, a love for typography, and a penchant for hot pink.

 He has worked at a small design studio, a cable television channel, a series-A startup, and a social media company (the bird app)—not to mention a “super-secretive” data analytics company named after the magical seeing stones in The Lord of the Rings.
 He is equally comfortable designing a cutting-edge data analysis tool as he is designing a cheerleading poster or classic book of theology.
 (Yes, he’s designed all three.)

 Mark has boots-on-the-ground management experience, having led a distributed design team and mentored new leads at a large tech company.
 That said, he is not interested in climbing big tech’s career ladder.
 He is much keener on finding and working with smaller teams where trust and a shared mission trump workplace politics and posturing.

 He is an avid bicycle commuter, having been radicalized to cycling after winning a bike in an essay contest.
 His hobbies include chalk lettering, sign painting, film photography, playing the piano, knitting, and scouring craigslist for designer furniture.
 He once directed a music video for indie rocker My Brightest Diamond.

 Mark believes design is best used to help real people in the real world.
-He is uninterested in the metaverse, but very interested in building digital tools that connect to the physical world, especially tools for book/print design.
+He is uninterested in the metaverse, but very interested in building digital tools.
 If you want to say hi or have a suggestion for Mark’s next

 hobby project, please: send electronic mail.